AhmadAlhussin2/job-opportunities-bot/README.md

 - ### database managers

-    Keep waiting for incoming requests.
+    The database managers patiently await incoming requests.

-    Perform the database requests from clients, and send the result of those requests directly to the client.

-    We decided that database managers directly send the results to clients in order to improve processing speed of server which, in this approach, does not need to wait for the results to be ready in order to send it to the clients.
+    Upon receiving a client's request, they execute the corresponding database operations and directly transmit the results to the client.
+This approach enhances the server's processing speed since it no longer needs to wait for the results before sending them to clients.

 - ### Docker

-    Basically, we have three docker images, an image for nginx, an image for database manager, and an image for server.
-Each image has all dependencies of the corresponding files.
+    The solution employs three Docker images: one for Nginx, one for the database manager, and one for the server.

-    We used docker-compose to run the there instances of of database managers in three different containers, as well as nginx container and server container.
+    Each image contains all the necessary dependencies for the respective files, ensuring portability and ease of deployment.

 ## Usage